What is a Slab?

 Post tension slab:

-The slab which is tensioned after constructing slab is called Post tension slab.
+The slab which is tensioned after constructing a slab is called Post tension slab.
 Reinforcement is provided to resist the compression.
 In Post tension slab the reinforcement is replaced with cables/ steel tendons.

 Post-Tensioning provides a means to overcome the natural weakness of concrete in tension and to make better use of its strength in compression.
 The principle is easily observed when holding together several books by pressing them laterally.

 In concrete structures, this is achieved by placing high-tensile steel tendons/cables in the element before casting.
 When concrete reaches the desired strength the tendons are pulled by special hydraulic jacks and held in tension using specially designed anchorages fixed at each end of the tendon.
 This provides compression at the edge of the structural member that increases the strength of the concrete for resisting tension stresses.
 If tendons are appropriately curved to a certain profile, they will exert in addition to compression at the perimeter, a beneficial upward set of forces (load balancing forces) that will counteract applied loads, relieving the structure from a portion of gravity effects.
-This is a one of the types of concrete slabs.
+This is one of the types of concrete slabs.

 In this type of slab, cables are tied instead of reinforcement.
-In Steel reinforcement, the spacing between bars is 4inch to 6inch where as in Post tension slab the spacing is more than 2m.
+In Steel reinforcement, the spacing between bars is 4inch to 6inch whereas in Post tension slab the spacing is more than 2m.